High Security Garage Doors

-This type of garage door has a very strong basic design in that the individual panels of the door have 4 encapsulated rollers either side moving behind a very strong steel sub frame system.
-The 42mm double skinned insulated steel version of the Hormann, Garador and Carteck sectional provide a door panel with incredible lateral strength and although there is only one locking point internally it is very difficult to penetrate this type of garage door by force or with tools.
-Fitting behind an opening further increases the security element as fitting in this position eliminates all penetration points.
-Fitted with the correct electric operator this is also a very secure garage door option.
+This type of garage door has a very strong yet basic design in that the individual panels of the door have 4 encapsulated rollers either side, moving behind a durable steel sub frame system.
+The 42mm double skinned insulated steel version of the Hormann, Garador and Carteck sectional door, provides a door panel with incredible lateral strength and although there is only one locking point internally it is very difficult to penetrate this type of garage door by force or with tools.
+Fitting behind an opening further increase the security element as fitting in this position eliminates all penetration points.
+Fitted with the correct electric operator provides a well-protected garage door option.

 Side Hinged Garage Doors

-Another option for security as well as practicality are side hinged steel garage doors with steel box section fixing frames.
+Another option for security as well as practicality is the side hinged steel garage doors with the steel box section fixing frames.
 Several manufacturers offer very high levels of upgraded security locking as well as double skinned steel panels for strength.
-Properly specified and installed these can be very secure indeed, especially when fitted with a hydraulic electric door operator with an electro-magnetic lock this option adds additional strength to the side hinged door.
+Properly specified and installed these can be very secure indeed.
+When fitted with a hydraulic electric door operator with an electro-magnetic lock this option adds additional strength to the side hinged door.

 Wessex offer a GRP range with an uprated 'Premiere' specification with excellent locking facilities

-Carteck offer double skinned steel insulated side hinged doors with very good levels of security in their standard lock sets.
-The panels are strong as they are 42mm thick steel panels.
+Carteck offer double skinned steel insulated side hinged doors with defined levels of security in their standard lock sets.
+The panels are designed to be strong as they are 42mm thick steel panels.

 Insulated Roller Garage Doors

-Another very popular option is the double skinned insulated aluminium roller shutter garage door.
-Only in electric operation form is this door really secure.
+Another popular option is the double skinned insulated, aluminium roller shutter garage door.
+However, only in electric operation form is this door really secure.